Teachers need inspiration

 When posed with the question of why we aren’t able to develop strong learning cultures in the workplace, Edith backtracks to the family level.
 I appreciate this insight because it points to the larger problem we are contending with - that is the lack of a learning culture.

 First, at school, the education system encourages rote memorization.
 A quick look at past papers of the national form four exams reveal as much through the heavy use of questions that ask what, who, and when as opposed to questions that demand deeper interconnections of information through analysis to produce critical responses.
-It is hardly fair to expect a student who undergoes 12 years of the kind of education to produce thoughtful responses to real-world problems in their context, let alone at work when they eventually become employees.
+It is hardly fair to expect a student who undergoes 12 years of the kind of learning that encourages them to only remember to produce thoughtful responses to real-world problems in their context, let alone at work when they eventually become employees.

 I think it is extremely important to own these problems so that we can begin reformulating our approaches to solving them.
 We do know that these strategies and approaches to teaching and learning have not been effective thus far (employment skills gap, low output of high quality research, etc).
 It is a tall order to change a culture from the family level, but certainly not impossible.
-On the flipside, it is imprerative that we celebrate and showcase schools and teachers that go against the grain to do education differently and the learning outcomes that come from their novel approaches.
-I am hopeful and grateful for organizations and people who have already begun addressing these such as Ubongo Kids, Shule Direct, and others I am yet to know.
+I am hopeful and grateful for organizations and people who have already begun addressing these such as Ubongo Kids, Smart Codes, Shule Direct, and others I am yet to know.

 In organization, learning has to be strategic, top down, personalized, and all hands need to be on deck

-An organization seeking to become better has to effectively harness the brain power of its people.
+An organization seeking to become better has to harness the brain power of its people.
 Most organizations seem to believe people come in ready with knowledge and that is all required for them to do their job well.
-What they might miss in this assumption is the fact that the knowledge people come into the organization with is not contextualized in the time nor the the organization.
-Learning allows for a synchronization of knowledge with the organization's unique ethos and goals.
+What they might miss in this assumption is the fact that the knowledge people come with is not contextualized in the time nor the the organization - learning allows for this synchronization of knowledge as it fits into the organization with its goals.

-For learning to be effective, too, top management has to communicate a compelling imperative of learning, demonstrate its commitment to facilitating learning experiences, and closely oversee that these experiences are being translated into actionable insights and tangible outputs.
+For learning to be effective, too, top management has to communicate a compelling imperative of the learning and demonstrate its commitment to facilitating learning experiences and closely oversee that these experiences are being translated into actionable insights and outcomes.
 In short, top management has to take the lead with developing a learning culture and trickle it down to day to day operations.
 Once every level and individual are on board, top management can then enlist the help of everyone to ensure effective learning occurs and solves problems that are pertinent.
 At the end, evaluation of the effectiveness of this endeavor, as Edith points out, lies with every individual involved - each evaluating themselves, their supervisors, subordinates, peers, department, and organization in general in how effective their learning has been in advancing organizational goals.